 If you are not sure about the impact of ‘Mobilegeddon’ on your website, there are several things that you can do.

-For many website owners, good SEO Training and following Google’s guidelines, can make the difference between a thriving online business and getting lost in oblivion, never to be seen or heard from again.
+For many website owners, proper SEO Training and following Google’s guidelines, can make the difference between a thriving online business and get lost in oblivion, never to be seen or heard from again.

-If you want to have the least negative impact on your website and your business, especially if you rely on Google searches, having a web strategy that aligns your website goals and your online businesses vision to that of Google’s ethos, is critical.
+If you want to have the least negative impact on your website and your business, mainly if you rely on Google searches, having a web strategy that aligns your website goals and your online business's vision to that of Google’s ethos, is critical.

 Furthermore, being nimble enough to make quick changes that adhere to Google algorithm changes may be vital for you.
 Google usually forewarns all stakeholders about upcoming algorithm updates that it is about to implement, which means keeping an ear to the ground, with regards to what Google has to say, is important for all webmasters.

-Employing different strategies including good PR and marketing for your online business may be an important move to make for your online business or for your website.
+Employing different strategies, including good PR and marketing for your online business, may be an important move to make for your online business or your website.